petercsiba/plugin-intelligence/backend/README.md

 supabase migration new your_migration_name
 # and copy paste the SQL migration to definition to the generated file

-# generate new python models
+# generate new python models (requires local supabase running)
 supawee supabase/models/base.py

 # apply migrations - weird name i know, this takes quite long :/